AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \label{sec:ut-complexity}

-\todo{review for references to PoS dapp-chains and update}
+\todoDraftOnly{review for references to PoS dapp-chains and update}

 UT has two primary methods of scaling: reflection and dapp-chains.
 Reflection is novel.
 Dapp-chains are similar to many of the sharding and pseudo-sharding ideas proposed for other networks (Polkadot, Eth2, etc), though there are fewer restrictions on dapp-chains in UT compared to other designs.
 Additionally, dapp-chains in UT are hosted by the simplex.
 In the case of PoS dapp-chains, this provides \emph{additional} security compared to 'naked' PoS chains -- and without compromising on any other associated developments (e.g., finality).
 Hosting dapp-chains on simplex-chains also provides greater maximum capacity than a single base-chain can.